olilanz/RooCode-Local-Evaluation/README.md

 ### Model configuration

 During my tests, I seemed to have best results with Qwen2.5 derivatives and Phi-4.
-I tested with f16 precision and low contex, as well as with q8, q5 and q4 precisions and large context.
+I tested with f16 precision and low context, as well as with q8, q5 and q4 precisions and large context.
 Essentially to try to max my GPUs out:

 <img src="media/nvtop.png" alt="nvtop" width="800" height="600">